I wanted to try something a little different and a little adventurous when I had a short break while travelling in Israel for the Google Cloud Summit.

 Fortunately, the UN , vehicles and personnel are everywhere since their headquarters is a huge one and right in the middle of the DMZ area.

 At one of the outposts, I talked with the UN soldiers for a few minutes.
 These ones were from the Netherlands.
 They observe, but are not permitted to carry weapons.
-They can play class of clans on their smartphones though!
+They can play Clash of Clans on their smartphones though!

 The last stop was the famous Valley of Tears memorial and historical battle site.